13588112254/littlefs/DESIGN.md

 other operations.

-In order to determine which metadata block is the most recent, we store a revision count that we compare using sequence arithmetic (very handy for avoiding problems with integer overflow).
-Conventiently, this revision count also gives us a rough idea of how many erases have occured on the block.
+In order to determine which metadata block is the most recent, we store a revision count that we compare using [sequence arithmetic][wikipedia-sna] (very handy for avoiding problems with integer overflow).
+Conveniently, this revision count also gives us a rough idea of how many erases have occured on the block.

 ```
 metadata pair pointer: {block 0, block 1}